Flammenwerfer M.16.

-The Flammenwerfer M.16. was a German man-portable backpack flamethrower that was used in World War I in trench warfare.
-It was the first flamethrower ever used in combat, in 1916 at Verdun.
-It was also used in 1918 in the battle of Argonne Forest in France against Allied forces, as featured in the 2001 film The Lost Battalion, although an account in a 1917 issue of The Living Age suggests eye witness accounts of it being used at the Battle of the Somme in 1916.
+The Flammenwerfer M.16. was a German man-portable backpack flamethrower that was used in World War I in trench warfare by the Germans.
+It was the first flamethrower ever used in combat, in 1916 at Verdun by the Germans.
+It was also used in 1918 in the battle of Argonne Forest in France against Allied forces by Germans, as featured in the 2001 film The Lost Battalion where the main character fights German, although an account in a 1917 issue of The Living Age suggests eyewitness accounts of it being used at the Battle of the Somme in 1916 by Germans.

-Historic Background

-War is a cruel event that devours all those involved with it.
-As war progresses it pushes men to make continuous cruel weapons.
-The use of fire is one kind of cruel weapons.
-Ever since the Byzantine Empire first used the concept of incendiary weapons such as the Greek fire in the seventh century during naval battles to great effect.
-The Greeks, Chinese, and Arabic armies implemented incendiary weapons great effect.
-However the real example of how utterly terrifying these weapons were, was doing the Great War (World War 1), where they were used with utterly frightening effect.